Edit Blog Post

 I collect Issy and we head

-Issy left her reading glasses back at the hotel so I have to read the Spanish lunch menu and its English translation out aloud to her.
-When I get to
+Issy left her reading glasses back at the hotel so I have to read the Spanish lunch menu and its English translation out loud to her.
+When I get

 We dine in a square next to the town’s spectacular Roman aqueduct.
-This is believed to have been built in the first century AD and was used to transport water from the Frio River some 17 kms away.
+This is believed to have been built in the first century AD and was used to transport water from the Frio River some seventeen kilometres away.
 It was still used to supply water to Segovia until the mid 19th century.

-Today has been a real highlight, and I think Segovia is quickly becoming one of my favourite places.
+Today has been a real highlight, and we think Segovia is quickly becoming one of our favourite places.
 The architecture is stunning, it’s small and compact, it’s relatively quiet despite the tourists, and the food is excellent.

 ; mem: 1.4mb